What is acquisition success?

 Team structure

 And then we have horizontal teams that tie all those together.
-The intent is to simplify our functional model to make it easier to understand for the target company.
+The pillar model also simplifies the functional model and makes understanding the target company easier.
 This pillar has helped us simplify the engagement so that we understand who is on point overall.
 In addition, it also helps us step back and see what matters.

 Preliminary diligence